rand-asswad/muallef/docs/parts/4_conclusion.md

 mathematical notions as well as computer science skills hence serving as a demonstration of acquired knowledge throughout the Masters program.
-This open problem is more suited as a PhD thesis subject or as a research full-time focus, we have attempted to do as much as we could to accomplish with very little time.
+This open problem is more suited to a PhD thesis subject or as a full-time focus research, we have attempted to do as much as we could to accomplish with very little time.